List of songs recorded by Bloc Party

 Bloc Party performing in 2006 with the original line-up of Russell Lissack (left), Kele Okereke (centre) and Gordon Moakes (right), plus drummer Matt Tong (not visible).

-The English indie rock band Bloc Party have recorded 125 songs to date during their quarter-century career.
-The band have recorded six studio albums, spanning from Silent Alarm (2005) up to their most recent, 2022's Alpha Games.
+The English indie rock band Bloc Party have recorded 139 songs to date during their quarter-century career.
+The band have recorded seven studio albums, spanning from Silent Alarm (2005) to Anatomy of a Brief Romance (2026).
 They have also released four extended plays, spanning from Bloc Party (2004) to The High Life (2023).
 Bloc Party are known for their prolific recording output throughout 2004 to 2007 and their subsequent fondness for bonus tracks and B-sides; approximately a quarter of the band's recordings cannot be found on a standard release album or EP.

 Songs released by the original quartet of Kele Okereke, Russell Lissack, Gordon Moakes and Matt Tong are credited simply to "Bloc Party"; this practice concluded following that lineup's final release, 2013's The Nextwave Sessions.
 Future releases credit each of the individual songwriters, including Louise Bartle, Justin Harris, Daniel Pugsley and Harry Deacon.